mkohler/cython_swig/README.rst

     .. code-block:: c

         def sgreeting(name):
-            c_str_len = c_adder.sgreeting(name,
-                                          <char * > 0,
+            c_len = c_adder.sgreeting(name, <char * > 0, 0)
-                                          0)
-            py_str = 'x' * (c_str_len + 1)
+            py_str = 'x' * (c_len + 1)
             cdef char * c_str = py_str
-            c_adder.sgreeting(name,
-                              c_str,
-                              len(py_str))
+            c_adder.sgreeting(name, c_str, len(py_str))
             return c_str

 .. class:: handout

     And here's the Cython code.
-The first thing to notice is how long it is.
-The reason for that is that we are doing memory allocation for the C function we're going to call.
+Notice is how long it is?
+We spend 3 lines doing memory allocation before we can call our C function.

-    Going line-by-line, we call sgreeting with the bona fide name, but a null pointer.
+    First, we call sgreeting with the bona fide name, but a null pointer.
 This lets us find out how long the greeting WILL be, and thus how much memory we need to allocate.

-    In the next two lines, we create a Python string that is long enough to hold the greeting, and then create a C pointer from it.
-When you assign a Python string to a C string, the C pointer points to the buffer of the Python string itself.
-In this way, we can piggy-back on Python's memory management, in that we have a C buffer that will be freed when the variable PY_STR is freed.
+    In the next two lines, we create a Python string and convert it to a C string.
+After the conversion, the C string points to the buffer inside the Python string object.
+In this way, we can piggy-back on Python's memory management.
+Another approach would be to call malloc and free directly.

-    Now that the hard part is done, we can call our C function, and get our greeting placed in C_STR.
-Finally, the last line is in implicit conversion from c_str to a Python string.
+    Once we have our memory, we can call our C function, and get our greeting placed in C_STR.
+Finally, the return statement implicitly converts C_STR into a Python string.

 demo of Cython's sgreeting()
 ==============================